1913 Superclásico: Match

-During the first half, Boca Juniors was focused on the attack, while River Plate's defence was described as "solid".
+La Nación in their match report from 1913 wrote that Boca Juniors was focused on the attack, while River Plate's defence was described as "solid".
 River Plate scored the first goal, which was a header by centre-half Cándido García in the 23rd minute.
 Two minutes later, Boca Juniors player Juan Garibaldi got injured, which forced Boca Juniors to play with 10 men for the rest of the match, because substitutions were not allowed by then (they were officially added to the Laws of the Game in 1958).

 In the 47th minute, River Plate made 2 nil with a goal by Antonio Ameal Pereyra, a player who would play for Boca Juniors 9 years later.